What Is a Prohibited Weapon in Texas?

 - a caltrop, spike strip, or other tire deflation device.

-There are also certain weapons that are prohibited unless they are registered with the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives:
+Certain weapons are prohibited unless they are registered with the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives:

 - machine guns;